Kometa-Team/Kometa/docs/defaults/overlays/studio.md

 ## Template Variable Default Values

-Template Variables can be used to manipulate the file in various ways to slightly change how it works without having to make your own local copy..
+Template Variables can be used to manipulate the file in various ways to slightly change how it works without having to make your own local copy.

 | Variable            | Default / Values                                                                                 |
 |:--------------------|:-------------------------------------------------------------------------------------------------|